marcinsmoliga/marcinsmoliga/README.md

 [![image](https://github.com/marcinsmoliga/marcinsmoliga/blob/master/logo%20(6).png)](https://github.com/marcinsmoliga?tab=repositories)

 ### Hi there 👋
-:books: THE BOOKS I HAVE READ
-* Java

-* SQL
- -> "Sams Teach Yourself SQL in 10 minutes" B.Forta
- -> "Head First SQL" L. Beighley

-* Spring

-* Agile
- -> "The Art of Agile Development" J.Shore & S.Warden
- -> "Scrum: The Art of Doing Twice the Work in Half the Time" J.Sutherland
- -> "Agile Project Management with Kanban" E.Brechner

 <!--
 **marcinsmoliga/marcinsmoliga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.